 MARRIED ALLOWANCE UK: The policy lets some couples share a slice of their annual income tax allowance.

-UK government claim more than 2 million entitled couples are still slow at registering for the Married Tax Allowance.
+UK government claim more than 2 million entitled couples are still slow at registering for the married persons tax allowance.

-That is despite a potential tax break for some worth up to £662.
+That is despite a potential marriage tax break for some worth over £600.

 In some cases you can backdate your claim to include any or all tax years since the 5th of April 2015.
-That could mean a tax incentive up to £662 for some couples.
+That could mean a couples tax allowance incentive up to £662 in some cases.

 There are specific rules to meet the Marriage Allowance eligibility criteria.
 You will qualify if all these apply to your circumstances:

-Marriage Allowance registration rules allow you to apply even if you or your partner:
+The online Marriage Allowance registration rules allow you to apply even if you or your civil partner:

 Note: The benefits may be different if you or your partner were born before the 6th of April 1935.
-In this case couples may benefit more by applying for the Married Couple's Allowance.
+In this case couples may benefit more by applying for the Married Couple's Allowance instead.
 Work out your shared taxes using the government Marriage Allowance benefits calculator online.

 Registration is simple because you can apply for the Marriage Tax Allowance online.
 Successful applicants will get changes to their Personal Allowances backdated by automatic process.
 The backdate goes back to the start of the relevant tax year (6th of April).